-A. UNIFORMS, SHOES, PRESCRIPTION SAFETY GLASSES
+A. UNIFORMS, SHOES, COMPUTER GLASSES, PRESCRIPTION SAFETY GLASSES

-Employees shall be provided with uniforms consisting of shirt, jacket and trousers or coveralls at no cost.
+Employees who work at the treatment plant shall be provided with uniforms consisting of shirt or laboratory smock, trousers or coveralls at no cost.
 Protective clothing such as rubber or leather gloves, rain gear and eye shields shall be provided where required.
 The employee shall, as a condition of employment, wear safety shoes.

-The District shall reimburse an employee, on a calendar year basis, \$225.00 for safety shoes and/or insoles.
-The shoe allowance will be placed in a revolving account where no more than two years' worth of shoe allowance can be maintained.
-There will be no limit to the number of pairs of safety shoes an employee purchases, as long as the revolving account always maintains a positive balance.
+The District shall reimburse an employee, on a fiscal year basis, \$225.00 for safety shoes and/or insoles.
+The District will allow shoe reimbursement on a continuous basis.
+The shoe allowance will be placed in a revolving account, and there will be no limit to the number of pairs of safety shoes an employee purchases, as long as the revolving account always maintains a positive balance.
 Reimbursement is limited to the employee's shoe account balance.
-The shoe allowance will be credited to the employee's account on January 1st of each year, and the reimbursement will be processed through the District's payroll system.
+The shoe allowance will be credited to the employee's account on July 1st of each year, and the reimbursement will be processed through the District's payroll system.